What's Your Story?: Plot

-In the cold open we see a lone man, John Dorie, reading a book until he hears a twig break.
+In cold open, a lone man, John Dorie, reads a book until he hears a twig break.
 He asks if anyone's there and no one answers.
 As he goes back to reading his book, he hears a walker and immediately shoots it down, revealing Morgan Jones, who was about to kill it.
 John asks Morgan, "So, what's your story?"

 Shortly after the war with the Saviors, Morgan Jones decides to isolate himself from everyone else but after many attempts by Paul "Jesus" Rovia, Carol Peletier and Rick Grimes to persuade him to stay, Morgan leaves his community in Virginia.
 Morgan hesitates but ultimately decides to run away, making his way to the Texas border, where he sees an injured man shivering in a car.
 Morgan leaves water and a towel but the injured man refuses, telling Morgan that in this world they're always on their own.
 Morgan takes back the items and keeps walking.

 Later that night, Morgan meets John Dorie, who offers him shelter for the night.
 With some reluctance, Morgan agrees to sleep the night in John's truck but later on he leaves and is captured by Leland and a small group of survivors.
 John comes to save Morgan but is captured; they are saved by a woman named Althea, who drives a SWAT vehicle.
 Althea tells Morgan and John that she is a journalist and wants to get their stories on camera.

 The following morning, John tells Althea that he is on a mission to find his girlfriend, Laura.
 When Althea asks for Morgan's story, he refuses and decides to leave by himself.
 John catches him up to give him new pairs of socks but they realize they're being ambushed.
 They are then held at gunpoint by Leland and his men (along with Althea).
 Morgan uses his spear to attack, giving John time to shoot back.
 A quick gunfight ensues and Morgan is shot in the leg by one of Leland's men.
 After a brief fight, they fall and the man starts getting devoured by walkers until Morgan grabs a grenade from a walker and throws it at the walkers.
 He runs to the bathroom for cover as the explosion kills the walkers and the man.